e-Aadhaar vs. Physical Card: Understanding Their Equal Validity

 What is an Aadhaar number?

 Always download your e-Aadhaar from the official Unique Identification Authority of India (UIDAI) website, never share your password, and only give your Aadhaar details to trusted organisations when needed.
-If you have a physical card, keep it safe and report any loss quickly.
+If you have a physical card, keep it safe and report its loss immediately.

 You May Also Like